onur-ozkan/vscode-deepdark-material/README.md

 * <img src="https://developer.apple.com/favicon.ico" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf">macOS</a> `⌘ + K + T`
 * <img src="https://www.microsoft.com/favicon.ico" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf">Windows</a> `Ctrl + K + T`

 With that execute that shortcut, theme choosing window will pop up.
-Choice the 'Deepdark Material' one to active theme.
+Choice the 'Default' or 'Full Black' Deepdark Theme to active it.

-### Configuration
+## Configuration

 **Some of settings comes with Deepdark Material as default.
 You can edit these settings with following commands inside of .vscode/settings.json directory**